axelmuller/100-days-of-code/log.md

 **Today's Progress:** setup neovim for Python and looked into TDD

 **Thoughts:** Jupyter lab is great but for TDD it's a good idea to have multiple files open I prefer to do this in the terminal as it gives me more monitor real estate.

+### Day 16: 06/09/2020

+**Today's Progress:** getting the hang of unit tests

+**Thoughts:** The PDB meta data project is much more ambitious then planned, I guess there is just so much cool data that waits to be extracted.